PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/3d_bev_detection.en.md

 Other related parameters can be set by modifying the fields under `Global` and `Predict` in the `.yaml` configuration file.
 For details, please refer to [PaddleX Common Model Configuration File Parameter Description](../../instructions/config_parameters_common.en.md).

 #### 4.4.2 Model Integration
-The model can be directly integrated into the PaddleX production line or into your own project.
+The model can be directly integrated into the PaddleX pipeline or into your own project.

-1.<b>Production Line Integration</b>
+1.<b>pipeline Integration</b>

-The 3D multimodal fusion detection module can be integrated into the 3D detection production line of PaddleX.
-Simply replacing the model path will complete the model update for the target detection module in the relevant production line.
-In production line integration, you can deploy your model using high-performance deployment and service-oriented deployment.
+The 3D multimodal fusion detection module can be integrated into the 3D detection pipeline of PaddleX.
+Simply replacing the model path will complete the model update for the target detection module in the relevant pipeline.
+In pipeline integration, you can deploy your model using high-performance deployment and service-oriented deployment.

 2.<b>Module Integration</b>